Topological fine structure of an energy band

 Our starting point is the spectral localizer ${\cal L} (r, E)$ \cite{spectral_localizer, LORING2015383, Loring_finite_volume, Loring_Hermann_2, Cosma_localizer, Schulz-Baldes_2021, Liu_prb, Schulz-Baldes_2022, Selma_localizer}, a matrix-valued function, defined for a finite-size sample of the 2D system, class A, with open boundary conditions.
 It is a continuous function of a reference position $\mathbf{r} = (r_x, r_y)$, which is encoded via a complex number $r=r_x + i r_y$, and of the energy $E$.
 It is a Hermitian matrix of size $2Nm \times 2Nm$ for a system with $N$ unit cells and $m$ orbitals,

-Here, $H$ is the Hamiltonian matrix of the finite-size system, $X$ and $Y$ are the matrices of the position operators (more details in the SM~\cite{SupMat}).
-The dimensional parameter $\kappa$ has to be chosen to be small enough, see the SM~\cite{SupMat} and Ref.~\cite{spectral_localizer} for a more detailed description.
+Here, $H$ is the Hamiltonian matrix of the finite-size system, $X$ and $Y$ are the matrices of the position operators.
+The dimensional parameter $\kappa$ has to be chosen to be small enough, see the Appendix ~\ref{sec:spectral gap scaling} and Ref.~\cite{spectral_localizer} for a more detailed description.
 In our case and with our units this was fulfilled by setting $\kappa=0.25$.

 The first piece of information provided by the spectral localizer matrix is the so-called localizer index $Q(r, E)$.
-It is defined as the matrix signature (${\rm sig}$, the number of positive eigenvalues minus the number of negative eigenvalues) of the spectral localizer\cite{LORING2015383},
+It is defined as the matrix signature (${\rm sig}$, the number of positive eigenvalues minus the number of negative eigenvalues) of the spectral localizer \cite{LORING2015383},

-At energy $E$ in a spectral gap or mobility gap, the localizer index is identical to the number of chiral edge modes at the system boundary for any value of $\mathbf{r}$ chosen deep within the systems’ bulk\cite{spectral_localizer, LORING2015383, Loring_Hermann_2, Loring_finite_volume}.
-Thus, under these conditions, it contains the same information as the Chern number, and it does not depend on the reference position $\mathbf{r}$, as long as $\mathbf{r}$ is chosen deep in the bulk.
+At energy $E$ in a spectral gap or mobility gap, the localizer index is identical to the number of chiral edge modes at the system boundary for any value of $\mathbf{r}$ chosen deep within the system's bulk \cite{spectral_localizer, LORING2015383, Loring_Hermann_2, Loring_finite_volume}.
+Thus, under these conditions, it contains the same information as the Chern number, giving the value of the Hall conductance \cite{10.1063/1.5094300}, and it does not depend on the reference position $\mathbf{r}$, as long as $\mathbf{r}$ is chosen deep in the bulk.

 We want to use the localizer index $Q(r, E)$ for energies $E$ inside an energy band; here, its value depends on the reference position $\mathbf{r}$ inside the bulk, but only if there are reference positions where at least one of the eigenvalues of $\mathcal{L}(r, E)$ is 0.
 It can happen that there are no such values of $\mathbf{r}$, and the localizer index is constant throughout the bulk; under what circumstances this is expected to occur is currently not understood \cite{spectral_localizer, LORING2015383, Loring_Hermann_2, Loring_finite_volume}.